25 Famous Shoe Brand Logos: Beyond the Swoosh

 4 Uncomfortable Truths All These Logos Prove

-Looking at these 25 examples, four key principles emerge that most new business owners ignore.
+Examining these 25 examples reveals four key principles that most new business owners overlook.

 Truth 1: Simplicity Isn’t Lazy, It’s Strategic